-How is Alzheimer's disease evaluated?
+How is Alzheimer's disease diagnosed and evaluated?

 No single test can determine whether a person has Alzheimer's disease.
 A diagnosis is made by determining the presence of certain symptoms and ruling out other causes of dementia.
 This involves a careful medical evaluation, including a thorough medical history, mental status testing, a physical and neurological exam, blood tests and brain imaging exams, including:

 - CT imaging of the head: Computed tomography (CT) scanning combines special x-ray equipment with sophisticated computers to produce multiple images or pictures of the inside of the body.
 Physicians use a CT of the brain to look for and rule out other causes of dementia, such as a brain tumor, subdural hematoma or stroke.